LevPrav999/tinder_clone/README.md

 9. **Online/Offline Status Display**: Showing online/offline status of users on their cards.
 10. **Internal and external notifications**: If the application is open, you will be notified of new matches in the form of a dialog box.
 If the application is closed, you will receive notifications.
 11. **Loading status and error handling**: You will see a spinning indicator during the loading, as well as an error message if something goes wrong.
+12. **Internet connection loss alerts**: You will receive pop-ups to notify you when your internet connection is lost or restored.

 ## Planned Updates